 The ICC International Maritime Bureau (IMB) reported 162 actual and attempted pirate attacks in 2019 on a global scale.
 African waters continue to be a high-risk area.
-Whilst attacks in the Gulf of Aden have been steadily declining over the last few years, the Gulf of Guinea on the African west coast remains a dangerous region.
+Whilst attacks in the Gulf of Aden have been on a steady decline over the last few years, the Gulf of Guinea on the African west coast remains a dangerous region.

 The pirates in the Gulf of Guinea are reported to be well-armed and violent.
 It is common that the crew is kidnapped for ransom, robbed, or the cargo is stolen.
-Bulk carriers and tankers, especially if drifting or at anchor, are vulnerable and frequent targets for attacks.
+Bulk carriers and tankers, especially if drifting or at anchor, are shown to be vulnerable and frequent targets for attacks.

 Maritime Global Security

-BIMCO, ICS, INTERCARGO, InterManager, International Group of P&I Clubs, INTERTANKO and OCIMF, in a joint effort, have developed a website dedicated to providing the maritime industry with security information.
-Check here»
+BIMCO, ICS, INTERCARGO, InterManager, International Group of P&I Clubs, INTERTANKO and OCIMF in a joint effort have developed a website dedicated to providing the maritime industry with security information.

 Guidance documents